RTEdbg/RTEdbg/docs/CONTRIBUTING.md

 ### Pull Requests

+Search previous suggestions before submitting a new one, as yours may be a duplicate. <br>
 Follow the guidelines for [Creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) and try to:
 - Maintain the quality of the project.
 - Add features or fix problems that are important to a wide community of users.
+- Whenever possible and reasonable, consider backward compatibility when adding new features or modifying existing ones.
+- Make sure that the relevant documentation / comments have been changed or added.
 - After submitting your pull request, make sure it passes all the status checks.

 ### What skills do we need most?